 Mexico’s biggest negative is the fear of crime.
-The image of rampant crime is fueled virtually daily by our press.
+The image of rampant crime is fueled virtually daily by USA press.
 When people announce that they are moving to Mexico they are often asked, “is it safe?”

 That said… it is time to take a breath of reality.
 The vast majority of Mexican crime victims are unfortunately Mexican citizens (especially drug-related killings), not foreigners.
-It has been said that you have a greater chance of being hit by lightening than being murdered in Mexico.
+It has been said that you have a greater chance of being hit by lightning than being murdered in Mexico.
 In fact, for comparison, the murder rate in the somewhat nasty border town of Nuevo Laredo is 34.92 vs. 39.61 in New Orleans.

 Leading expat cities like Chapala, Los Cabos, Merida, Oaxaca, Puerto Vallarta and San Miguel de Allende just might be safer than your own hometown.

 To stay safe, like anywhere, you need to be conscious.
 Just like in America, be smart and alert wherever you travel.
-Displays of wealth, walking in the wrong part of town at the wrong time and driving down lonely roads at night should be avoided.
+Displays of wealth, walking in the wrong part of town at the wrong time, and driving down lonely roads at night should be avoided.